IWinarto/qrng/README.md

 integer at least equal to 2 and at most 16.
 If this option is not specified, the default base is 10.

 * [minimum possible number] is the minimum possible value of random integers requested.
 It must at least be equal to
-0. If this is not specified, 0 is assumed.
+\ 0.
+If this is not specified, 0 is assumed.

-* \<maximum possible number> argument is the maximum possible value of any random number requested.
+* \<maximum possible number> argument is the maximum possible value of random integers requested.
 It must not exceed QRNG's limit ![](https://latex.codecogs.com/gif.latex?$16^{2048}&space;-&space;1$), and must at least be equal to 1.

 * The final argument is the amount of random numbers to be requested (at least 0).
 If this argument is 0,  then this